When making changes to your CRM, should you use choose configuration, customisation or add-ons?

 Customisation is a step beyond configuration.
 It generally requires code and usually external tools.
 I call it "performing magic by writing gibberish".
 You need an experienced I.T. person to customise CRM.
 The need to develop and test code means customisation generally takes longer and costs more than configuration.

-Picking up the car analogy, customising your CRM is like adding cruise control, or having a complete respray.
+Picking up on the car analogy, customising your CRM is like adding cruise control, or having a complete respray.
 It’s not something most drivers can, or should, do themselves.
 Yet it can be extremely beneficial.
 Inappropriate customisation might be using household emulsion to respray a car, or hand-making new wiper blades rather than buying a set.

 I’ll make two more points about customising CRM.